bemurphy/ocruby_redis/redis/redis.md

 * Written in ANSI C, easy to compile and install
 * Past work sponsored by Engine Yard & Citrusbyte
 * Currently sponsored by VMWare

+!SLIDE bullets smbullets incremental

+# Future enhancements

+* Currently, sharding is accomplished via consistent hashing.
+* However, this makes it tough/impossible to add servers into the mix.
+* Redis cluster will support adding and removing nodes while the system is running.
+* Cluster is the top priority after the release of Redis 2.0.

 !SLIDE bullets incremental